 The Centennial Supercut

 Apart from an updated version with quite a few extra shots I stumbled upon through the years, I also wanted to convert the edit to 1080p.
 (For some reason I had made 720p versions – don’t ask me why…).
 In this version I would also use the original (surround) sound as much as possible, so both image and sound are as close to the original as possible.

-So here is – with shots from 141 films, almost 40 minutes long and nearly a decade in the works – The Hollywood Sign 1923-2023.
+So here is – with shots from over 150 films, 43 minutes long and nearly a decade in the works – The Hollywood Sign 1923-2023.
 A Century of the Sign in Cinema: